JGAguado/ElectroLab/docs/source/assembly.rst

 ..
 Important::
     Investing in quality tools will ensure a smoother and more precise soldering and electronics assembly experience, making your projects more efficient and successful in the long run.

 1. Soldering Iron/Soldering Station:
     :Price range: $15 to $50 for a soldering iron, $50 to $150 for a station Essential for joining electronic components.
-Opt for adjustable temperature settings and comfortable grips.
-    A soldering iron with a temperature range of around 300°C to 400°C (572°F to 752°F) should cover most electronics soldering tasks.
+A soldering iron in the range of 25-60 watts and with a temperature range of around 300°C to 400°C (572°F to 752°F) should cover most electronics soldering tasks.

-    A fine conical or chisel tip is generally recommended for electronics work, as it provides precision and control.
+    Regarding the tip, a fine conical or chisel tip is generally recommended for electronics work, as it provides precision and control.
     Tip size can vary, but a tip with a width of around 1mm is often a good starting point for most projects.
     Some soldering stations offer interchangeable tips, allowing you to select the most suitable one for your task.
-    For general electronics work, a soldering iron in the range of 25-60 watts is suitable.

     .. image:: images/assembly/VTSSC40N.png
         :width: 60%

 2. Solder Wire: